 This list is meant to be the “everything” case senario.
 You likely won’t take all of these items with and neither will I. Have a look at the list and my reasonings for adding these items and take the items with you that actually suit your personal style or the purpose of the trip.

-In this post you will find recommendations for both a summer hot holiday and a winter cold one.
-However, most items can be used for any holiday.
+In this post you will find recommendations for both hot and cold weather.
+However, most items can be used for any travelling.
 Even SPF is needed in both summer and winter, especially if you are going near snow which can reflect light or on a high altitude.

 MUST TAKE ITEMS independant of lifestyle

 - SPF sunscreenThis is a non-negotiable.
 Whether you are going to a hot or cold place a minimum of SPF 15 is a must.
 If you are going to a hot place (25 Celcius+) or somewhere in high altitude, take a higher SPF factor even if your skin doesn’t burn.
 It’s not just about buring, it’s about protecting yourself and avoiding depleting your skin from essential molecules, preventing skin cancer and slowing down the ageing process which is accelerated by sun damage.

 This is also a non-negotiable.
 Our lips are also part of our skin and they go through so much throughout the day.
 Whether you are going to a hot or cold place your lips will also likely chip from dehydraton/sun damage and/or the cold temperature.
 A good moisturising lip balm with a minimum SPF 15 is a must.
 Choose a colourless one so that you can wear it under or over your lipsticks.
 Check out: SPF Protection for Lips – Mega Battle: Carmex VS Maybelline VS Nivea VS Blistex – In depth Reviews and Ingredient Analyses